Skip to main content

 In December 2024 the Government published the English Devolution White Paper inviting councils to apply for priority status.

-Alongside devolution the Government plans to replace the current system of county councils and borough/district councils with unitary councils – this is called local government reorganisation.
+Alongside plans for devolution, in the biggest shake-up of local government in 50 years, the Government plans to replace existing county councils and borough/district councils with unitary councils – this is known as Local Government Reorganisation.

 In most areas, this means creating councils that serve at least 500,000 people.
 However, there may be exceptions to make sure the new system works well for each area.
 Each decision will be made on a case-by-case basis.

-Although Kent was not selected for the Devolution Priority Programme, the process of local government reorganisation is continuing.
-Council leaders across Kent received a letter from the Minister inviting them to submit a proposal for local government reorganisation in Kent and setting out the criteria against which any such proposal will be assessed.
+Although Kent was not selected for the Devolution Priority Programme, the process of Local Government Reorganisation continues.
+Council leaders across Kent received a letter from the Minister inviting them to submit a proposal for Local Government Reorganisation in Kent and setting out the criteria against which any such proposal will be assessed.

 The proposal would see Kent County Council, the borough and district councils in Kent, and Medway Council, being replaced with unitary councils.